freerange/site/soups/weeknotes/week-187.snip.markdown

 Roosmarks and the IndieWeb movement
 ------------------

-{l chris-roos, Chris} has been doing a bit more work on his self-hosted bookmark/research tool currently known as "[Roosmarks](http://github.com/chrisroos/roosmarks)".
+<%= l('chris-roos', 'Chris') %> has been doing a bit more work on his self-hosted bookmark/research tool currently known as "[Roosmarks](http://github.com/chrisroos/roosmarks)".
 Aside from scratching his own itch, he's also very interested in the idea of self-hosted web applications.
 These are applications that you, the user, host for yourself, as opposed to applications like Twitter or Facebook or Flickr, which runs on a central shared server[^many-servers].
 It turns our there's a movement -- called [IndieWeb](http://indiewebcamp.com/Main_Page) -- all about this kind of approach.

 [^many-servers]: Or, more likely, [many hundreds of servers](http://gizmodo.com/5632095/justin-bieber-has-dedicated-servers-at-twitter).